dustinpfister/blog_posts/_posts/js-onfocus.md

 ## 4 - conclusion

 So the javaScript focus event is used to define some logic that will fire when an element looses focus that is gained by a range or reasons such as clicking on the element.
 There is also the [blur event](/2019/01/08/js-onblur/) that is used to attach some logic that will do something when that focus is lost.
-There are also a wide rage of other events that come into play when making an actually user interface of one kind or another such as on change, on keyup and more.
+There are also a wide rage of other events that come into play when making an actually user interface of one kind or another such as on change, [mouse events](/2020/06/25/js-javascript-mouse/), the on keyup events when it comes to keyboards, and many more.